survivejs/webpack-book/manuscript/techniques/02_web_workers.md

 * The isolation provided by web workers can be used for architectural benefit.
 It forces the programmers to stay within a specific sandbox.
 * Communicating with web workers comes with an overhead that makes them less practical.
 As the specification evolves, this can change in the future.

-The idea of internationalization is covered in the next chapter.
+You'll learn about internationalization in the next chapter.